NFDI4BIOIMAGE/Cologne-Hackathon-2023/Topics/REMBI-Mapping/README.md

 ### Progress

 - Everyone got much more acquainted with the concepts and tools
-  - guidance for OMERO, learned about REMBI template used @CAi, navigated in an ARC, Explored possibilities in Swate and discussed about the use of templates and appropriate ontology.
+  - guidance for OMERO, learned about REMBI template used @CAi, navigated in an ARC, explored possibilities in Swate and discussed about the use of templates and appropriate ontology.
   - Still some installations are required.

 - Started documentation of the current state of the art and the steps done for this topic at the Cologne Hackathon.